Table of Contents

 To move the REL up by 1.0, all we have to do is enter 1.0 into the ABS offset field

-Let’s increase the ABS value by 1.0 hpa (increasing ABS from 1000 to 1001).
+Let’s increase the ABS value by 1.0 hPa (increasing ABS from 1000 to 1001).

 EXAMPLE: Adjusting the barometer for accuracy:

-- ABS = 1001 (ABS changes by the ABS offset amount)
+- ABS = 1001 (ABS changes by the ABS offset amount of 1.0)

-- REL = 1036.5 (REL automatically changes value when ABS changes value)
+- REL = 1036.5 (REL automatically increased by 1.0 when ABS increased by 1.0)

 - ABS offset = 1.0

-- REL offset = 35.5
+- REL offset = 35.5 (as calculated by the online calculator)

 SUMMARY